dirkkadijk/Ford-GoBike-Data-Exploration-and-Communication-of-insights/README.md

-## Summary of Findings of Data Exploration (part 1)
+## 4. Summary of Findings of Data Exploration (part 1)

-The Data Exploration has been done in notebook `exploration_GoBikes_by_DirkKadijk1.0.ipynb`.

 In the exploration I found regarding the main variables of interest:
 - Definitely each of these graphs reinforces the general hypothesis that customers are more like recreational users and subcribers tend to be people that use them to go to work or school:
   - Subscribers mainly hire a bike during weekdays (more than double the level of weekdays), and Customers hire especially in the weekend.
-  - The bike trip duration of Customers is about the double of Subscribers (20 vs 10 minutes).
+  - The bike trip duration of Customers is about the double of Subscribers (18 vs 10 minutes).
   - A significant higher trip duration during weekend days by Customers.
 The duration is about 18.5 minutes during weekend days, which is about 10% higher than the highest score during a weekday.
 - But the last (multivariate explorations) help us get even more detail about the patterns of use on hourly level over the whole course of a week, and the differences between Customers and Subcribers.
   - For both types of users the distribution of rides during the weekdays depends a lot on the hour of the day and day of the week.